Skip to main content

 cat ~/.ssh/authorized_keys

-# Check for weak keys
+# Check for weak host keys

 for key in /etc/ssh/ssh_host_*_key.pub; do ssh-keygen -lf $key; done